Jak250102/INF/Schule/Englisch/English.typ

 #head2[Aufgabe E-Mail schreiben]\
 Dear Sir or Madam,

-I am writing to you from the Purchasing Department of our medium-sized enterprise specializing in building technology.
+I am writing to you from the Purchasing Department of our medium-sized enterprise.

+We are a company specialized in building technology for Imperial defensive Measures.

-We would like to request a offer for the delivery of 200 meters of power cable, specifically type NYY-J 5x2.5 mm².
+We are interested in requesting an offer for the delivery of 200 meters of power cable, specifically type NYY-J 5x2.5 mm².

-Could you please provide us with your current pricing, estimated delivery time, and terms and conditions for this order?
+Could you please send us your current price quotation, estimated delivery time, and terms and conditions for this order?

 Additionally, we would appreciate it if you could send us a technical data sheet or a sample.